Syllabus

 Attendance

 Attendance is required for all students of the course for the lectures, and are permitted at most 3 absences (not including bonus lectures which do not require attendance).
 If you exceed this amount you will be given a 0 for participation.
-Attendance will be taken through Kahoot during each lecture, and if you show up late come to one of us at the end of class and let us know your net ID.
+Attendance will be taken at the end of each lecture (and demo).

 Late policy